Last updated: May 2026

 Do shipping timelines differ by platform?

 Yes.
-TikTok mandates dispatch within 2 business days and delivery within 6.
-Instagram typically targets dispatch in 3-5 days and delivery in 7-10.
+TikTok mandates dispatch within two business days and delivery within six.
+Instagram typically targets dispatch in three to five days and delivery in seven to 10.

 How does direct fulfillment help?